Does My Trailer Need A Spare Tire?

 These questions are in the linked post, but the short answer is — use nice radial tires for the main trailer wheels, then a narrower (probably hard) trailer specific tire for the spare.
 That makes it easier to store.

-It’s like the doughnut spares they put in cars.
+It is like the doughnut spares that many cars have.
 Treat it like a temporary tire for emergencies.

 Where Do I Put A Spare Tire?

-OK, so we recommend a spare tire, but where should it be stored?
+OK, so we recommend a spare tire, but where should I store it?
 The ideal place is out of the sun.
 That might mean under the trailer, or with a cover of some sort.
-There are several pictures here that show how others mount their spare tire.
-We think it’s a good idea to put it in a place where it’s both out of the way, and convenient to check the tire pressure.
-And, totally out of the sun.
+There are a few pictures here that show how others mount their trailer spare tire.
+We think it is a good idea to put it in a place where it is out of the way, out of the sun, AND convenient for checking the tire pressure.

-Spare Tire Emphasis: Unlike the images on this page, it’s much better to keep the spare covered (protected from the sun) to avoid dry rot.
+Trailer Spare Tire Emphasis: Unlike the images on this page, it is much better to keep the spare tire covered (protected from the sun) to avoid dry rot.

-I personally like the spare tire hidden under the trailer because it’s completely out of the way.
-The down sides are: 1) it can also be out of mind, and 2) it’s harder to check.
-I like to hang the spare under the trailer deck just in front of the axles, or under the tongue if it’s conveniently covered.
+I personally like the trailer spare tire hidden under the trailer because it is completely out of the way.
+The down sides are: 1) it can also be out of mind; 2) it is harder to check, and 3) harder to access if you need it.
+I like to hang the spare under the trailer deck just in front of the axles, or under the tongue if it is conveniently covered.

-Wherever you choose to put it, just don’t forget to check it every time, just as you also check the other tires.
+Wherever you choose to put it, please check it every time, just as you also check the other trailer and tow vehicle tires.
+A few minutes of checking can save you hours of hassle along the roadside.

 Comments